TinTinWin/flask-with-jinja/README.md

 # flask-with-jinja
-Starting Flask App with jinja Template using render_templated and url_for
+Starting Flask App with Jinja Template using render_template and url_for